The Guild of European Research-Intensive Universities

 Funding for University of Glasgow staff

-We are currently searching for two Junior Policy Officers to join our dynamic and multicultural team in Brussels for traineeships of 6 to 12 months.
-The traineeships are a unique opportunity for students interested in EU policymaking and the fields of research, innovation and education to gain insights into decision-making processes and to learn about the wider policy developments that are currently shaped in Brussels.
+We are currently searching for two Junior Policy Officers to join our dynamic and multicultural team in Brussels for a traineeship of 5 months with the possibility of extension.
+The traineeship is a unique opportunity for students interested in EU policymaking and the fields of research, innovation and education to gain insights into decision-making processes and to learn about the wider policy developments that are currently shaped in Brussels.

 This is an exciting chance to experience the diverse landscape of political actors and advocacy networks in Brussels, and learn about the challenges and opportunities that universities face in a rapidly changing policy environment.